 - ATO guidelines will follow the enactment of this Bill, and are expected to clarify details, including treatment of leases created since 1 July, and how and when home charging infrastructure can be claimed

 - We are updating our internal systems to ensure all quoting, reporting and lease calculations align with the new FBT exemptions

-- We will work with current lease holders to ensure the benefits are applied to any leases started from 1 July
+- After clarification from the ATO guidelines on how to treat existing leases, we will work with current lease holders to make any required changes to any leases started from 1 July

 - Get your orders in now – we will make sure all the exemptions are applied when your new cars arrive